 We provide our employees with a confidential, independent whistleblowing hotline that they can access 24/7 365 days of the year if they have any concerns or suspect any wrongdoing.
 Such concerns are investigated promptly and impartially.

 We have taken a number of steps to ascertain that slavery and human trafficking are not taking place in any of our supply chains.
 We have undertaken detailed analysis of our sources of direct supply.
 More than 90% of our direct supply comes from organisations that are, themselves, required to publish statements setting out the steps that they have taken in this regard.
 We have reviewed those statements, where available, and will continue to do so periodically.

 Our procurement teams across Inchcape have received modern slavery training as they often have contact with suppliers and third parties who provide goods and services across our business.
 The training enables colleagues to know what signs to look out for, recognise key risks to the Company and how we could be implicated, and to take appropriate action to manage the risks, and tackle modern slavery and human trafficking.
-Key “red flags” have been identified to assist the procurement teams in recognising possible signs of slavery or human trafficking and so that they are fully aware of the need to avoid contracting with suppliers who contravene the Act.
+Key “red flags” have been identified to assist the procurement teams in recognising possible signs of slavery or human trafficking and guidance produced so that they are fully aware of the need to avoid contracting with suppliers who contravene the Act.

 On behalf of the Board of Directors